 Does cannabis cause schizophrenia?

-The risks are higher if you used cannabis a lot in your teens.
+- You’ve had schizophrenia before, as cannabis can cause a relapse.
+It’s also worth mentioning that the risks are higher if you used cannabis a lot in your teens.

 How can I reduce the risks if I take cannabis?